jayshiai/ObsidianVault/Introduction of CSO.md

 2. Each step, an arithmetic or logical operation is done.
 3. For each operation, a different set of control signals are needed.

+## Function of Control Unit
+- Provides unique code for each operation eg. ADD, MOVE
+- A hardware segment accepts the code and issues the control signals